 - By using force against the person of the owner with intent thereby to overcome his or her physical power of resistance to the taking or carrying away of the property.

-- By threatening the imminent use of force against the person of the owner or of another who is present with intent thereby to compel the owner to acquiesce in the taking or carrying away of property
+- By threatening the imminent use of force against the person or the owner or of another who is present with intent thereby to compel the owner to acquiesce in the taking or carrying away of property.

-In other words, robbery is stealing property by force, or under the threat of harm; therefore, armed robbery is using a weapon to strong arm the victims into giving up their valuables.
+In other words, robbery is stealing property by force, or under the threat of harm.
+Therefore, armed robbery is using a weapon to strong arm the victim into giving up his valuables.
 The weapon does not have to be loaded with ammunition, nor does it actually have to be seen by the victim.
 As long as the victim feels threatened and believes the perpetrator may have a gun, knife, or other weapon it is classified as armed robbery.

 A gun isn’t the only dangerous weapon